datasektionen/bawang-content/en/chapter/sammansattning/body.md

 The Chairman can be reached at [ordf@datasektionen.se](mailto:ordf@datasektionen.se).

-## Vice chairman - Christofer Gärtner
+## Vice chairman - Olof Bargholtz Melcherson

 The Vice chairmans primary role is to assist the Chairman and make sure that the every board members workload is reasonable and that they are feeling well.